 DNA Registry Guidelines and Procedures

-The purpose of the Spanish Goat Registry (SGR) is to create a DNA database of Pure Spanish Goat Breed genetics by bloodline and individual herds across the United States.
+The purpose of the Spanish Goat Registry (SGR) is to create a DNA database of Fullblood Spanish Goat Breed genetics by bloodline and individual herds across the United States.
 The DNA Registry does not ensure the quality of the goat being Registered or the Breeder registering the goat.

 DNA Policies and Procedures